Verivox/tiny-prefetch/README.md

 # TinyPrefetch

-TinyPrefetch is a small utility that can be used to fire GET requests and get the results on demand.
+A tiny prefetcher to early fetch API requests and reduce the critical call chain and increase app performance.

 # Usage
 Install the package as a dependency: `npm install @verivox/tiny-prefetch`

 ```ts
 import { SearchQuery, Url, Urls } from "@verivox/tiny-prefetch"